-"Good afternoon," Alyson said, "thanks for your attention.
-I know everyone is ready for dinner-I certainly am.
+Adapting to "Good afternoon," Alyson said, "and thanks for your attention.
+I know Interference everyone is ready for dinner-I certainly am.
+I was given 45 minutes for m everyone is ready for dinner-I certainly am.
 I was given 45 minutes for my presentation-okay, everybody groan-but with your kind cooperation, I'll do my best to finish in under half an hour.
 I think you'll find the time well worth your while, because the products I am going to tell you about will seriously boost your holiday sales."
 Alyson was relieved to see several people smiling as they settled back in their seats.

-Message

-Now that she had the audience's attention, Alyson presented each new product as briefly as she could.
+Message Now that she had the audience's attention, Alyson presented each new product as briefly as she could.
 She streamlined her planned presentation to emphasize the features that would be most appealing to the buyers and the ones they would be most likely to remember.
 She ended by handing out samples of the products and promising to contact anyone who needed more information.
 She quickly added her e-mail address to her PowerPoint slides and was encouraged to see people writing it down.